 Pepper peas, bay leaf to taste

 Vegetable oil 4 tablespoons

-Wash the pepper, remove the seeds.
+Wash the pepper, and remove the seeds.
 Finely chop the cabbage.
-Peel the onion and carrot, cut the onion into small cubes, grate the carrots on a coarse grater.
-Remove the seeds from green tomatoes and cut into small strips.
+Peel the onion and carrot, cut the onion into small cubes, and grate the carrots on a coarse grater.
+Remove the seeds from the green tomatoes and cut them into small strips.
 Heat a frying pan with vegetable oil.
-Fry the onion on low heat for 2-3 minutes, then add the chopped tomatoes, stir fry for 10 minutes (until the liquid evaporates), add the grated carrots and fry for another 10 minutes.
+Fry the onion on low heat for 2-3 minutes, then add the chopped tomatoes, stir fry for 10 minutes (until the liquid evaporates), add the grated carrots, and fry for another 10 minutes.
 Cool it down.

 Number of servings: 10